 CoQ10 Side Effects

-CoQ10 doesn’t interact negatively with other topical ingredients, so you don’t need to worry about any negative reactions.
+CoQ10 for skin doesn’t interact negatively with other topical ingredients, so you don’t need to worry about any negative reactions.
 It’s also safe for all skin types.

 However, due to the way in which the ingredient blocks the skin from producing pigment, dermatologist advice says that those who suffer from vitiligo should be cautious when using it.